IlIllII/collecobrary/README.md

 Currently it's basically a dataset of courses that have been curated and organized and then a data visualization built on top of it.
 You can see below for basic functionality or visit the website.

+## If you are here to learn

+Visit the [website](https://curated-courses.herokuapp.com/) to get started.

+## If you want to help

+If you are ready to start, check out [Contributing.md](https://github.com/nietsymerej/collecobrary/blob/master/CONTRIBUTING.md), otherwise read on.

 ![collecobrary_node_hover_and_dblclick](https://user-images.githubusercontent.com/78166995/134691867-8195d604-d28e-43b7-8476-bb21f9ce4f39.PNG)

 ## Table of Contents